RefreshCache Snippet Tutorial

 Setting Description Default

-refreshcache_log_all_errors Log all access errors to the MODX error log No
+refreshcache_log_all_errors Log all errors to MODX Error Log no

 My book, MODX: The Official Guide - Digital Edition is now available here.
 The paper version of the book may still be available from Amazon.